Acecrypto8/ox_target/README.md

 - Improved entity and world collision than its predecessor.
 - Improved error handling when running external code.
 - Menus for nested target options.
-- Partial compatibility for qtarget/qb-target (the thing qb-target is based on, I made the original idiots).
+- Partial compatibility for qtarget/qb-target.
 - Registering options no longer overrides existing options.
 - Groups and items checking for supported frameworks.